MokhtarTouiri/simple_shell/README.md

 # SIMPLE SHELL

-We will attempt to develop a simple shell similar to /bin/sh
+In this project, we will attempt to develop a simple shell similar to /bin/sh

 ## Getting Started